roterdam/heron-language/HeronEngine/readme.txt

 to construct your own interpreters or compilers for Heron, or any other language.

-If you have a file "config.xml" in your root directory, this can control some options of the interpreter.
+If you have a file "config.xml" in your root directory, this can be used to control additional options of the interpreter.

 ------------------------
 About the Heron language